ChicoState/gymbuddy-ux/README.md

   - Worked with team on design artifact creation (wireframes, sketches, prototypes)
   - Persona and scenario walkthrough
   - Worked with team on updating the wireframes
-  - Worked with tram on Usability Test Plan
+  - Worked with team on Usability Test Plan
   - Worked with team on creating the prototypes
   - Usability Walkthroughs / User Studies
   - Prototype Updates / Revisions